Key Takeaways

 How can I support the family during this time?

-What Bible verses are helpful when mourning a spiritual leader?
+What Bible verses help when mourning a spiritual leader?

-How can I carry forward the ministry values I admired?
+How do I carry forward ministry values I admired?

 Frequently Asked Questions